adamberes/build-openjdk/README.md

 * Build jobs:     12
 * Memory limit:   65403 MB
   ```
-## Build the OpenJDK from the downloaded sources
   ```
 The result is something similar for Version 26
   ```